Romania RO e-Factura Requirements: 2026 Guide

 At the standards level, Romania builds on EN 16931, the European semantic model for electronic invoicing.
 Romania then adds its local implementation requirements through RO_CIUS, which narrows that shared European model into the specific data structure and validation logic used in the Romanian system.
 If you are responsible for invoice intake or ERP outputs, that means the real question is not "Can our system export XML?" but "Can it produce XML that aligns with RO_CIUS and passes the platform checks for this country?"

 This is where high-level references to UBL 2.1 and UN/CEFACT CII matter.
 Those syntax families sit inside the broader EN 16931 ecosystem, but country mandates do not become interchangeable just because they share a European semantic base.
 Romania's local profile, fields, and validation rules still control what works in practice.
-Teams that operate across jurisdictions should keep that distinction in mind, especially if they are comparing Romania with Poland KSeF's 2026 e-invoicing model and XML compliance workflow.
-Croatia's Fiscalization 2.0 e-invoicing workflow with intermediary routing and AMS checks adds a different implementation pattern again.
-Both regimes are structured and XML-driven, but the country-specific implementations are not drop-in substitutes for one another.
+Teams that operate across jurisdictions should keep that distinction in mind — Romania's RO_CIUS profile is not interchangeable with Poland KSeF's XML compliance workflow or Croatia's Fiscalization 2.0 routing model, even though all three build on EN 16931.

 For recipients, this is not a technical curiosity.
 If the structured invoice data is rejected, incomplete, or inconsistent with the commercial transaction, the problem moves straight into AP operations.
 Supplier identity, VAT treatment, invoice date, totals, and line-level logic can all become harder to trust if the file that matters to the platform is wrong.
 That is why a workflow-first guide needs to talk about RO_CIUS invoice XML, not just the mandate date.